 Your Collie will require monthly medication to prevent heartworm, fleas, ticks, and other parasites.
-Your veterinarian will guide you towards the best products.
+Your veterinarian will guide you toward the best products.
 Your vet may also recommend a daily supplement like glucosamine or omega 3’s.

 Like people, dogs can develop allergies and some may even require monthly medication or injections to help control their symptoms.